makinacorpus/makina-states/doc/usage_general/install.rst

 The :ref:`light mode <project_light_mode>` light mode via install_makina_states.sh:

-    - The "light" mode goal is to use makina-states where salt is already installed and where it's install has not to have to be done via makina-states itself.
+    - Use makina-states where salt is already installed and where it's install has not to have to be done via makina-states itself.

 Reminder